FdVH/kaggle/README.md

 - Stacking biencoded and cross-encoded representations of topic-content pairs before the reranker's classification head (a new layer with 3 input channels) would introduce gradient flow to the retriever (with end-to-end training) and might improve performance.

-- Text augmentations (e.g. multiple crops, translated samples, etc.) for larger and more robust training.
+- Text augmentations (e.g. multiple crops of each sample, language translation, etc.) for larger and more robust training.

+- Hyperparameter tuning (explored very minimally).

+- More sophisticated aggregation of topic embeddings (e.g. GAT models).

+- Streamline and optimize with `PyTorch 2.0` and `PyTorch Lightning`.